grz0zrg/tinycelfgraphics/README.md

 It is mainly targeted at [sizecoding](http://www.sizecoding.org/wiki/Main_Page) stuff. (art of creating very tiny programs)

-* Portability : There is some inline assembly but it is still way more portable than pure assembly.
+* Portability : There is some inline assembly but it is still way more portable than an assembly program.
 * Readability : Not always true but generally it is, when doing sizecoding the code can get pretty weird / cryptic, with C it is more straightforward.
 * Accessibility : Allow to get into sizecoding quickly with common programming language.